datawookie/ibauth/README.md

 You'll need to upload this public key onto the IBKR platform.

 1. Login to www.ibkr.com.
-2. Click the “Bell” Icon.
+2. Click the 🔔 (bell) icon.
-3. Messages
+3. Select the _Messages_ option.
-4. Compose a New Ticket for API
+4. Compose a New Ticket.
+5. Select _API_ as topic.
+6. Select _REST/Web API_ as sub-topic.
-5. Paste the contents of your RSA public key.
+7. Paste the contents of your RSA public key.
-6. Notify IBKR of the ticket.
+8. Notify IBKR of the ticket.
-7. Wait patiently.
+9. Wait patiently.

 ---